Sources of Heavy Metals in Drinking Water

 Protecting Yourself and Your Family from Heavy Metals in Drinking Water

-• Test Your Water: Testing your water is the best way to determine if it is contaminated with heavy metals.
-You can have your water tested by a certified laboratory, or you can purchase a home test kit.
-Regular testing of your drinking water can help to ensure that it is safe and free from harmful contaminants.
+Check Your Water: You can test your water to find out if your water is heavy metal contaminated.
+You can get your water tested by a registered lab or you can purchase a test kit at home.
+Checking your water regularly can make sure that it is safe and doesn’t contain dangerous contaminants.

-• Use Cold Water for Cooking and Drinking: Hot water can leach more heavy metals from pipes and fixtures, so it is best to use cold water for cooking and drinking.
-If your home has lead pipes or fixtures, run the water for several minutes before using it to reduce your exposure to lead.
-This simple step can help to reduce your exposure to heavy metals in drinking water.
+Cooking and Drinking With Cold Water: Hot water is better for evaporating more heavy metals from the pipes and fixtures so always cook and drink with cold water.
+If your home has lead pipes or appliances, run the water for a few minutes before using it so you don’t expose yourself to lead.
+In one simple act, you will reduce your intake of heavy metals in water.

-• Replace Aging Infrastructure: If your home has aging infrastructure, such as lead pipes or fixtures, consider replacing them to reduce your exposure to heavy metals.
-This can be a significant investment, but it is important for the health and well-being of you and your family.
-Replacing aging infrastructure can help to ensure that your drinking water is safe and free from harmful contaminants.
+Replace Old Infrastructure: If your home has old infrastructure like lead pipes or plumbing fixtures, replace them so you don’t need to be exposed to heavy metals.
+It’s a big investment, but it is for the health of you and your family.
+Replacement of old infrastructure can ensure that your water is not contaminated with harmful chemicals.

 The Importance of Monitoring Heavy Metals in Drinking Water